 110 Irish Proverbs

 A collection of Irish Proverbs that express wit and wisdom in their words.
-Great words to share on St. Patrick's Day.
-These sayings have been passed down for generations and are still used today.
+Great words to share on St. Patrick’s Day.
+These sayingshave been passed down for generations and are still used today.

 1. Every eye forms its own fancy.